 - learn the fundamentals of quantum physics and understand its applications in real-world technologies.

 - acquire the necessary mathematical skills and physical theories to understand the quantum world from a technological perspective.

-- be able to perform experiments on quantum systems and deliver technological roadmaps towards future applications.
+- be able to carry out experiments on quantum systems and envision technological developments towards future applications.

-- know how to develop computer algorithms and programs that exploit quantum mechanical principles.
+- know how to utilize and create computer algorithms and programs that exploit quantum mechanical principles.